Flashpoints emerge as lawmakers negotiate new virus aid

 WASHINGTON (AP) — Bipartisan Capitol Hill talks have only just begun on a sweeping renewal of coronavirus legislation, but areas of likely agreement — and flashpoints of discord — are becoming apparent as the package starts to take shape.

-The Democratic House passed a whopping $3.5 trillion coronavirus response bill more than two months ago, re-upping a $600 per week federal unemployment benefit that expires July 31, another round of $1,200 payments to most people, and almost $1 trillion for cash-starved states and local governments.
-The GOP’s $1 trillion-plus response, expected shortly, will have far less money and will feature a sweeping liability shield for schools, businesses, and charities that are trying to reopen.
+The Democratic House passed a whopping $3.5 trillion coronavirus response bill more than two months ago, re-upping a $600 per week federal unemployment benefit that expires July 31, another round of $1,200 payments to most people and almost $1 trillion for cash-starved states and local governments.
+Senate Majority Leader Mitch McConnell is set to unveil a $1 trillion COVID-19 aid package on Thursday.
+The GOP’s response will have far less money than the Democrats’ and will feature a sweeping liability shield for schools, businesses and charities that are trying to reopen.
 It’s up to top congressional leaders to bridge the gaps.

 LIKELY IN THE FINAL BILL

 —$1,200 direct payments.
-President Donald Trump, Speaker Nancy Pelosi, and Senate Majority Leader Mitch McConnell all agree that there should be another round of $1,200 direct payments to most Americans at a cost approaching $300 billion.
+President Donald Trump, Speaker Nancy Pelosi and Mitch McConnell all agree that there should be another round of $1,200 direct payments to most Americans at a cost approaching $300 billion.
 It’s seen as a slam dunk for inclusion despite grumbling that the aid isn’t well targeted to those most in need.

 —Aid to schools/universities.
 Both the House and Senate bills contain $100 billion or more to help schools and universities through the crisis and reopen as soon as possible.
-A mandate to reopen appears unlikely, however, as Trump’s threat to limit the funding to schools that resume in-school learning has fallen flat with senior Senate Republicans like Lamar Alexander of Tennessee.
+The emerging GOP draft would dedicate half of a $70 billion school aid package to schools that resume in-school learning, Republicans say, with half going to those reopening with remote learning.
+Democrats are sure to oppose the idea.

 LIKELY IN THE BILL, BUT ONLY AFTER A FIGHT